Partnerships Critical to Mission Success

 Oct.
 4, 2019 —

 In Fiscal Year (FY) 2019, bolstered by the strengthening and expansion of partnerships, the Defense POW/MIA Accounting Agency (DPAA) accounted for 218 formerly missing persons from past conflicts, the highest yearly total reached by the agency or its predecessor organizations.
-Of the 218 newly accounted-for, 140 were from World War II, 73 from the Korean War, and 5 from the Vietnam War, including two civilians who flew for Air America.
+Of the 218 newly accounted for, 140 were from World War II, 73 from the Korean War, and five from the Vietnam War, including two civilians who flew for Air America.

 “The noble mission of accounting for Americans missing from past conflicts continues to succeed because of the myriad partners DPAA is fortunate to work with,” said DPAA Director Kelly McKeague.
 “Foreign governments, Department of Defense and other U.S. agency partners, and private organizations all contribute to providing more answers to families.”

-In increasing its capability and capacity to reach this accounted-for milestone, DPAA also benefitted from its strong relationships with groups representing families of missing Americans and to veterans service organizations.
+By increasing its capability and capacity to reach this accounted-for milestone, DPAA also benefited from its strong relationships with groups representing families of missing Americans and to veterans service organizations.

-"As we continue to increase the roster of private partners in both depth and breadth, we are able to leverage the talents they bring to the table to make the most of the agency's organic resources," said Dr. Thomas Holland, DPAA's Director of Partnerships and Innovations.
-DPAA currently has 71 active arrangements and another 71 potential arrangements in development.
+“As we continue to increase the roster of private partners in both depth and breadth, we are able to leverage the talents they bring to the table to make the most of the agency’s organic resources,” said Dr. Thomas Holland, DPAA’s Director of Partnerships and Innovations.
+DPAA currently has 57 active partners with another 34 potential arrangements in development, in addition to the 15 Federal Entities with which they routinely work.

-This increased public-private partnerships have significantly enhanced DPAA’s accounting efforts by expanding capacity and capability.
-Some of the core areas of assistance include field investigatory and excavation work (35 field missions in FY 2019, alone); historical research and analysis projects; database and systems development; data collection, such as with water samples collected worldwide to assist with isotopic analyses and historical record digitization activities; technology application testing and assessment; and public outreach and education efforts.
+These larger public-private partnerships have significantly enhanced DPAA’s accounting efforts by expanding capacity and capability.
+Some of the core areas of assistance include field investigatory and excavation work (36 field missions in FY 2019, alone); historical research and analysis projects; database and systems development; data collection, such as with water samples collected worldwide to assist with isotopic analyses and historical record digitization activities; technology application testing and assessment; and public outreach and education efforts.

 DPAA and its many partners remain committed to the research, investigation, recovery, and identification of nearly 39,000 unaccounted-for Americans who are assessed to be possibly recoverable from World War II, the Korean War, the Cold War, the Vietnam War, and other designated past conflicts.